Mahad-Ibrahim/Project-Tartarus/README.md

 ![Language](https://img.shields.io/badge/Language-C%20%2F%20x64_Assembly-blue) ![Platform](https://img.shields.io/badge/Platform-Windows-0078D6) ![Technique](https://img.shields.io/badge/Technique-Direct_Syscalls-red)

+The source code for this is inside `main.c`.

 ### 1. The PEB Walk

 To avoid calling functions that might be monitored by antivirus software (AV/EDR), the loader does the following steps instead of using standard APIs: